 Previous Reports: Budget Surveys

 The city conducts a performance survey annually to measure the performance of the City.
 The methodology for the Performance Survey is the same as in the Budget Survey.

 Previous Reports: Performance Surveys

 The City Council will hold three public hearings on the 2021-2022 budget to provide stakeholders multiple opportunities to officially comment on the operating and capital budgets.
 Two public hearings, one on July 27 and the other on September 21, are held prior to the submission of the Preliminary Budget to the Council, and offer residents and other stakeholders the opportunity to let the Council know what issues are important to them.
 In addition, as the City Manager begins to prepare his preliminary budget for delivery to Council in October, the July and September public hearings are an opportunity for public input and feedback for the City Manager’s consideration.
-The third hearing, in November after the Council receives the Preliminary Budget, provides interested parties the chance to address new budget proposals and comment on significant budget issues.
+The third hearing, on November 23 after the Council receives the Preliminary Budget, provides interested parties the chance to address new budget proposals and comment on significant budget issues.

 The public is welcomed to speak during public comment periods at all regular Council meetings.

 Four city boards and commissions provide input on the budget process:

 - Transportation Commission - provides funding recommendations on the Capital Investment Program (CIP) budget.

 - Environmental Services Commission - provides funding recommendations on both the operating and CIP Utilities budgets as well as rate recommendations.